Noise in supercontinuum generated using PM and non-PM tellurite glass all-normal dispersion fibers

-Motivated by important applications that require low-noise broadband light sources, there has been much recent interest in supercontinuum (SC) generation in all-normal dispersion (ANDi) fiber~\cite{Anu21Per,Shr21Shot,Kob21Near,Thi21Rec}.
-In addition to providing a flat-top and broadband spectrum, SC generated in ANDi fibers yields high shot-to-shot coherence due to the relative insensitivity to input noise of self-phase modulation and optical wave breaking dynamics in the normal dispersion regime.
-The superior noise properties of ANDi SC over SC generated by pumping in the anomalous dispersion have been verified by measurements of spectral coherence using unequal path Michelson interferometers, RF beating with stabilized laser diodes, relative intensity noise (RIN), anddispersive Fourier transformation (DFT) spectral fluctuations~\cite{Klm16DFT,Nis18Cha,Rao19ULow,Tar19CompDft}.
-However, it has also been established that SC coherence in ANDi fibers can degrade with increased pulse duration and fiber length due to parametric interaction between coherent and incoherent components~\cite{Ale17Lim}, as well as polarization modulation instability (PMI)~\cite{IvnRIN18}.
+Motivated by important applications that require low-noise broadband light sources, there has been a recent interest in supercontinuum (SC) generation in all-normal dispersion (ANDi) fiber~\cite{Anu21Per,Shr21Shot,Kob21Near,Thi21Rec}.
+In addition to providing a flat-top and broadband spectrum, SC generated in ANDi fibers can yields high shot-to-shot coherence due to the relative insensitivity to input noise of self-phase modulation and optical wave breaking dynamics in the normal dispersion regime.
+The superior noise properties of ANDi SC over SC generated by pumping in the anomalous dispersion have been verified by measurements of spectral fluctuations using unequal path Michelson interferometers, RF beating with stabilised laser diodes, relative intensity noise (RIN), and dispersive Fourier transformation (DFT)~\cite{Klm16DFT,Nis18Cha,Rao19ULow,Tar19CompDft}.
+However, it has also been established that SC coherence in ANDi fibers can degrade with increased pulse duration and fiber length due to parametric interaction between coherent and incoherent components~\cite{Ale17Lim}, as well as polarisation modulation instability (PMI)~\cite{IvnRIN18}.

-Experiments have used both polarization maintaining (PM) and weakly birefringent (non-PM) ANDi fibers to demonstrate low-noise SC generation.
-With PM-ANDi fiber, low-noise SC can be obtained by matching the linear pump polarization to one of the principal axes of the fiber~\cite{Tar19CompDft,Alex20Pmi,Eti20Cro}.
-With non-PM-ANDi fiber, the onset of PMI depends on the pump pulse duration (T$_0$), fiber length, and peak power (P$_0$)~\cite{IvnRIN18}.
-As a result, very specific pump parameters and fiber lengths need to be chosen to avoid PMI induced noise, limiting the spectral broadening that can be achieved ~\cite{Rao19ULow}.
+Experiments have used both polarisation-maintaining (PM) and weakly birefringent (non-PM) ANDi fibers to demonstrate low-noise SC generation.
+With PM-ANDi fiber, low-noise SC can be obtained by matching the linear pump polarisation to one of the principal axes of the fiber~\cite{Tar19CompDft,Alex20Pmi,Eti20Cro}.
+With non-PM-ANDi fiber, the onset of PMI depends on the pump pulse duration, fiber length, and peak power (P$_0$)~\cite{IvnRIN18}.
+As a result, very specific pump parameters and fiber lengths need to be chosen to avoid PMI-induced noise, limiting the spectral broadening that can be achieved~\cite{Rao19ULow}.